NixImagery/Niximagery/_posts/2021-01-18-Rollei-Blackbird.md

   - Agfa Isolette I
   - Rollei Blackbird
 ---
-I'd seen [Fukukawatakashi](https://www.instagram.com/fukukawatakashi/)'s work with his Hassleblad making triptychs and thought I might play around with the idea.
+I'd seen [Fukukawatakashi](https://www.instagram.com/fukukawatakashi/)'s work making triptychs and thought I might play around with the idea.
 First time out, I used a roll of Rollei Blackbird, which is rated at 64 ISO but seems to be quite *laissez-faire* about how you shoot it.
 I put it in my Agfa Isolette medium-format camera, which also seems to be quite laid back in respect of how long a film you put through it.
 No frame counters to get in the way of the abuse I was planning.

 A couple of 3D printed plastic adaptors[^eBay] allow you to fit a standard 135 film canister into the supply reel of the camera.
 I fed it onto the take-up spool and had counted on 2 and one third half-turns to be about enough for a 6cm wide image, which is what the camera is designed for.
 That only worked at the end of the roll[^idiot]: the early images needed a bit more, and so ended up overlapping: